 Unique and frequently updated content makes search engines happy.
 But you know that part.
-For search optimization purposes (and just general reader-friendliness) your content should be tightly on-topic and centered on the subject matter of the desired keyword phrases.
+For search optimization purposes (and just general reader-friendliness) your content should match a person’s search intent.
+It will be centered on the subject matter of the desired keyword phrases.

 It’s generally accepted that very brief content may have a harder time ranking over a page with more substantial content.
 So you’ll want to have a content body length of at least 300 words.

 It might also help to bold the first occurrence of a keyword phrase, or include it in a bulleted list, but I usually don’t get hung up on that.
 It’s also debatable whether including keywords in subheads helps with ranking, but again, it doesn’t matter – subheads are simply a smart and natural place to include your keyword phrase, since that’s what the page is about.

 Which brings us to . . .

 Keyword frequency is the number of times your targeted keywords appear on the page.
 Keyword density is the ratio of those keywords to the rest of the words on the page.